space1worm/react-shadcdn-template/README.md

 ### Requiremenets

-To run this application and have great developer experience at the same time, you need to install node version 18 or higher.
+To run this application and have a great developer experience at the same time, you need to install node version 18 or higher.

 ### Main Packages